-This PHP function accepts two arguments, such as, $input_string, to be converted into message digest and, $raw_output boolean, a factor of creating raw binary code on having TRUE, as its value.
+This PHP function accepts two arguments, such as $input_string, to be converted into message digest and, $raw_output boolean, a factor of creating raw binary code on having TRUE, as its value.
 The function should be used in a PHP script with the syntax,

 For the optional second argument, $raw_output, boolean FALSE will be taken by default.
 Otherwise, we should set this flag, if we want to get raw binary content as a result of md5() function.
 This argument is added as of PHP version 5.

 PHP also contains another function to handle files with respect to what the hash code can be created.
 This function creates MD5 hashing with respect to the given file name, and it is named as md5_file().
-This function also accepts same set of two arguments like md5().
-But, we should specify name and path of the file instead of string as the first argument.
+This function also accepts the same set of two arguments like md5().
+But, we should specify name and path of the file instead of a string as the first argument.

-And then, md5() returns 32 bit code as a message digest for the given input as expected.
-If, the $raw_output is set as TRUE, then, this function will return 16 bit binary code.
+And then, md5() returns 32-bit code as a message digest for the given input as expected.
+If, the $raw_output is set as TRUE, then, this function will return 16-bit binary code.

-sha1() function also used for the same purpose of creating hash code from input string, but, it is more secure compared with md5().
+sha1() function also used for the same purpose of creating hash code from the input string, but, it is more secure compared with md5().
 But, the performance in this security point of view will not be significant on implementation.